 This four-block stretch of Harlem Avenue contains a variety of residential uses including single family, multi-family, and a senior care facility, and a few small commercial uses including a fast food restaurant with drive-thru, drive-up bank facility, gas station/convenience mart, and a meditation center.
-Any significant redevelopment along these blocks would likely involve the inclusion of residential property, and must therefore be very carefully considered.
+Any significant redevelopment along these blocks would likely involve the inclusion of residential property and must therefore be very carefully considered.
 While significant commercial redevelopment and expansion is unlikely, multi-family development is a prime candidate for this location.
 Such development can serve as an appropriate transition from the traffic noise and activity of Harlem Avenue and the adjacent residential areas to the west and increase the variety of residential housing options for residents.
-Consideration of any redevelopment must consider the impact on adjacent neighbors, insist of high-quality design, demonstrate a substantial benefit to the greater River Forest Community, and take into consideration the safety of automobile, bicycle, and pedestrian traffic.
+Consideration of any redevelopment must consider the impact on adjacent neighbors, insist on high-quality design, demonstrate a substantial benefit to the greater River Forest Community, provide a welcoming environment for pedestrians and cyclists along the sidewalk, and take into consideration the overall safety of automobile, bicycle, and pedestrian traffic.